 Accommodation prices are very expensive, so the majority of the population rent property or take out mortgage loans.
 The government’s Affordable Accommodation Program builds economy class apartments, making them available through mortgage loans in all cities.

 Utility rates are not so expensive.
 Utilities are provided by state-owned or private companies.
 The utility list in Kazakhstan comprises of electricity, gas, central heating, cold and hot water, wastewater disposal, landline telephone and garbage removal.
-The price of utilities in a one-room flat is about 56 USD.
-The Internet for 1 month is about 15 USD.

 Healthcare and medical costs